 Tailored Coating Systems

-With tens of thousands of pounds of powder in stock (all inventoried in our computer system), we’re able to keep track of things down to the pound and set minimum order quantities.
+With tens of thousands of pounds of powder in stock (all inventoried in our computer system), we’re able to keep track of things down to the pound and set minimum stock quantities.
 We ensure that we’ll never run out of powder in the middle of a project.

 Durability: Powder coating is a very durable finish, providing excellent protection from corrosion, chipping, abrasion, and weathering.